We have received some questions about this topic and we feel the need to address it. The question is:

 Here are our thoughts on this and a couple of steps you can take to get your design going:

-The reason for an illustration is to visually communicate your design ideas.
-This sketch will be the ground work for your entire product development and the first link in the entire chain.
+The reason for an illustration is to communicate your design ideas visually.
+This sketch will be the groundwork for your entire product development and the first link in the entire chain.
 Somehow your product ideas need to come out on a piece of paper, on a computer or in a physical form like a prototype.
 From this draft, you or a designer can continue to make a tech pack with flats, the pattern maker can make the measurement list, and the factory can make a prototype.

-The technical drawings, the flats, will go into your tech pack.
-The flats are a front and back views of a design.
+The technical drawings, and the flats, will go into your tech pack.
+You can learn more about tech packs HERE.
+The flats are front and back views of a design.
 If the garment is really complicated you might want to add a side view as well.

-The flats are drawn to normal body proportion, not 9-head fashion proportions, and should be as “correct” in real life proportion as possible.
+The flats are drawn to normal body proportions, not 9-head fashion proportions, and should be as “correct” in real-life proportions as possible.

 You have a couple of different options on how to proceed:

 Depending on how big your budget is, you can always hire a designer that can do the job for you.
-Visit Ana Kristiansson Design Agency here.
+Visit Desinder if you need help with your designs.
 You will still have to explain your thoughts to the designer in order for him/her to do her job and start sketching the ideas.

 Some factories also have this step in the process as a service for companies that don’t have a designer.
 They can actually help you design and make the entire garment in the process.
 You will go through the same steps where you have to visually and verbally show what you have in mind.
 They will also have garments in their showroom that you can pick ideas from to help out in the product ideation stage.